kwahoo2/johny5/README.md

  # How to use?

- Copy uncorverted video from the modified GEar 360 camera.
+ Copy uncorverted video from the modified Gear 360 camera.
 It should look like this:

  ![Before](before.jpg)